hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 documentation](/install-guides/ssh#ssh-keys).

 {{% notice Note %}}
-If you already have the SSH key-pair present in the `~/.ssh` directory, you can skip this step.
+If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}